 Next, we explain the detection likelihoods.
 There are two parts to the issue.
 The first one is the decision of the origin, whether a messenger is astrophysical or noise originated.
 This part is generally decoupled for different types of messengers due to independent detectors.
 The detection outcomes for each messenger are used together with the detector characteristics to determine this part.
 The second one is the multi-messenger aspect of the detection for which correlations between messengers are required, especially in the space-time coordinates of the messengers.
 This coupling can be done with a source model with parameters ${\boldsymbol \theta}$ as

 The source parameters ${\boldsymbol \theta}$ can include any property of the sources (there can be more than one source depending on the sub-hypothesis) such as emission energies or spatial position of the sources.
-Prior information of such properties can be summarised in a joint density distribution $P(\boldsymbol{\theta})$.
+Prior information of such properties can be summarized in a joint density distribution $P(\boldsymbol{\theta})$.
 If the corresponding sub-hypothesis $H_a^b$ does not include a multi-messenger detection, then there may not be a requirement for a common source and the source parameters ${\boldsymbol \theta}$.
 In that case, if the detectors are independent from each other, the detection outcomes' probabilities can be expanded as a product.

-where subscript $i$ runs over different detectors and $\mathbf{x}_i$ are the detection outcomes from $i^{\rm th}$ detector.
+where subscript $i$ runs over different detectors and $\mathbf{x}_i$ are the detection outcomes from the $i^{\rm th}$ detector.
 Similarly, when there is a common source we can expand the detection outcomes' probabilities for a fixed source as a product for different detectors.

 There we used the notation $\{\boldsymbol{\theta}\}=\{\boldsymbol{\theta}_1,\boldsymbol{\theta}_2,...\}$ for representing possible set of sources.
-There can be an additional level of complication related to combinatorics if the subhypothesis $H_a^b$ can be satisfied with different groupings of the detections.
-To illustrate this, consider the subhypothesis of having five detected particles, three of them from a source and all the rest being noise originated.
-In this case the subhypothesis can be satisfied with \(\binom{5}{3}=10\) combinations.
+There can be an additional level of complication related to combinatorics if the sub-hypothesis $H_a^b$ can be satisfied with different groupings of the detections.
+To illustrate this, consider the sub-hypothesis of having five detected particles, three of them from a source and all the rest being noise originated.
+In this case the sub-hypothesis can be satisfied with \(\binom{5}{3}=10\) combinations.
 In such cases we expand the probabilities $P(\mathbf{x}_i|\boldsymbol{\theta},H_a^b)$ as